-Stormwater runoff from constructed impervious area of greater than 836 m^2 (9000 ft2) requires treatment to reduce associated pollutants and the attenuation of potential flooding impacts.
+Stormwater runoff from constructed impervious area of greater than 836 m2 (9000 ft2) requires treatment to reduce associated pollutants and the attenuation of potential flooding impacts.
 As facilities are improved or built, stormwater systems must be built or upgraded to be consistent with the requirements of FAC 40C-4.
-Construction of LC-48 would be required to submit plans for stormwater treatment systems to the SJRWMD as part of the Environmental Resource Permit (ERP) application process and receive permits prior to beginning construction.
+Construction of LC-48 would require submittal of plans for stormwater treatment systems to the SJRWMD as part of the ERP application process.
+Permits must be received prior to beginning construction.